SmileDirectClub: Q4 Earnings Snapshot

 The results surpassed Wall Street expectations.
 The average estimate of five analysts surveyed by Zacks Investment Research was for a loss of 11 cents per share.

-The direct-to-consumer teeth-straightening company posted revenue of $184.6 million in the period, also beating Street forecasts.
+The direct-to-consumer teeth-straightening company posted revenue of $184.6 million in the period, also topping Street forecasts.
 Four analysts surveyed by Zacks expected $180.7 million.

+For the year, the company reported that its loss narrowed to $78.4 million, or 72 cents per share.
+Revenue was reported as $656.8 million.

 SmileDirectClub shares have dropped 11% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $10.60, a rise of 29% in the last 12 months.
+Its shares closed Thursday at $10.60, a climb of 29% in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on SDC at https://www.zacks.com/ap/SDC

-Note: This story has been corrected to read that the company reported a loss, not a profit a year ago.